Welcome to Elementary Music, Art & PE!

 - Beginning Band (Clarinet, Flute, Trombone, or Trumpet)

-General Music classes: Your child will learn to play the recorder, sing move and engage in a group performance.
-Recorders and books will be given out at, at eache school site, at the beginning of the school year.
+General Music classes: Your child will learn to play the recorder, sing, move and engage in a group performance.
+Recorders and books will be given out at each school site, at the beginning of the school year after student course choices have been made.
 If your child is interested in playing a band instrument in 5th grade, we suggest that they take General Music in 4th grade.

 Obtaining an Instrument: